The Brownian Spatial Coalescent: Introduction

-Let $\Xi = a \delta_0 + \Xi_0$ be a finite measure on $\triangle$, where $\delta_0$ is the unit mass at zero and $\Xi_0$ has no atom at zero.
-The $\Xi$-Fleming-Viot process is most easily defined using a lookdown construction \cite{DK96,DK99,xiflemingviot}.
-Let $\mathfrak{N}^{ij}$ for $i,j\in \N, i < j$ be a family of independent, rate $a$ Poisson processes on $\R$, and $\mathfrak{M}$ a Poisson point process on $\R \times \triangle$, independent of the $\mathfrak{N}^{ij}$, with intensity We define a dynamic on $E^\infty$, started from an initial configuration $\boldsymbol Y(0) = (Y_1(0),Y_2(0),\ldots )$ as follows. \begin{enumerate} \item At a point $t$ of the process $\mathfrak{N}^{ij}$, the $j$'th level particle ``looks down'' to the $i$'th level particle and copies its location. \item At a point $(t,\boldsymbol \xi)$ of the process $\mathfrak{M}$, we independently assign every level to a basket with label $i\in \N$ with probability $\xi_i$, and to no basket with probability $1 - \sum_i \xi_i$.
-Then every particle that has been assigned to a basket copies the location of the particle with the smallest label in the same basket. \item All levels follow independent Brownian motions between reproductive events. \end{enumerate} There may be an infinite number of lookdown events in finite time, but any fixed level is only hit by non-trivial reproductive events at a finite rate.
+\begin{enumerate} \item At a point $t$ of the process $\mathfrak{N}^{ij}$, the process $L^{ij}$ jumps , and the $j$'th level particle ``looks down'' to the $i$'th level particle and copies its location.
+All other particles are ``bumped up'' by one level, i.e.\ $Y_{k+1}(t) = Y_k(t-)$ for all $k \ge j$. \item At a point $(t,\boldsymbol \xi)$ of the process $\mathfrak{M}$, we independently assign every level to a basket with label $i\in \N$ with probability $\xi_i$, and to no basket with probability $1 - \sum_i \xi_i$.
+The particle with the lowest level in each basket is the ``parent'' of that basket.
+Every particle that has been assigned to a basket copies the location of the parent of that basket.
+All levels that are not in any basket assume the pre-reproduction locations of non-parental particles, retaining their order.
+See also Section~2.2 in~\cite{xiflemingviot}.